rohitsakala/eirini-secscanner/README.md

 We have just moved the bash commmand construction to its own function `trivyInject` so it can take a severity as an option.

 Let's commit the code and push it, to have a new image built by GitHub.

-Have a look at the complete source code, `extension.go` in this repository.

-Kill and delete the extension pod and push an application to see what happens
+Wait for Github Action to complete and delete the extension pod.
+Now push an application, and watch the eirini namespace with `watch kubectl get pods -n eirini` to see what happens!

+We should see first a staging eirini pod, that afterwards gets deleted to make space to the real Eirini app.
+If we inspect it closely with `kubectl describe pod -n eirini PODNAME`, we will see it had injected a `secscanner` container.

+## Notes

+The full code used in this lab is available [here](https://github.com/mudler/eirini-secscanner) and if you want to try that extension directly you can: `kubectl apply -f https://raw.githubusercontent.com/mudler/eirini-secscanner/main/contrib/kube.yaml`